Written by Jenny Howard

 NASA’s Johnson Space Center

-For more information about the investigations happening every day aboard the orbiting laboratory, follow @ISS_Research.
+For information about other science happening aboard the orbiting laboratory, follow @ISS_Research.